Civil Engineering Technician/Draughtsperson

 Civil engineering technicians/draughtspeople:

-- work in offices and on building sites
+- work in offices and at building sites

-- may travel to engineering projects around New Zealand or overseas.
+- may travel to work on engineering projects around New Zealand or overseas.

 What's the job really like?